 Caribbean Folktales: stories from the islands & memories from the Windrush generation

-Wendy is currently writing two collections of short stories.
+Wendy has written two collections of short stories.
 Both books will be published in 2021 by The History Press and Scholastic .
 Her book of Caribbean Folktales: stories from the islands and memories from the Windrush generation, is a colourful collection of folktales, legends and historical figures, which Wendy has researched and written in her own voice.
 Alongside the folktales, Wendy has captured reminiscences of migration from the Windrush generation – stories from people who came to the UK as children with their parents from these islands; helping to rebuild Britain and forge new communities.

 Caribbean folktales are steeped in history.
 Many originate from enslaved Africans, carried to islands with rhythm and song, then blended with European and East Indian folklore.
 The book is divided into chapters that reflect the characters, culture and traditions from Caribbean islands.
 Personal accounts from the Windrush generation, introduce each chapter, sharing their memories: hopes, fears and first impressions of the UK.
 These touching stories link to the chapters of tricksters, love and loss, shape-shifters and spirits, caution and justice.